Adrian Newey: Red Bull (2006–2024)

-Aston Martin (2025)
+Aston Martin (2025–present)

 Newey signed a contract with Aston Martin, as a shareholder and Managing Technical Partner for the team.
 His move was announced in September 2024 with him officially starting work on 1 March 2025, in time for the regulations.
+In November 2025, it was announced that Newey will take over the role of Team Principal at Aston Martin in 2026, replacing incumbent Andy Cowell who will move to the role of Chief Strategy Officer.

 Death of Ayrton Senna

 Following the death of Ayrton Senna at the 1994 San Marino Grand Prix in a car that Newey helped to design, Newey was among several members of the Williams team to be charged with manslaughter.
 In an initial ruling in December 1997, Newey was acquitted.
 The acquittal was upheld on appeal in November 1999.
 In January 2003, Italy's Supreme Court of Cassation re-opened the case, citing "material errors"; the court gave Newey a full acquittal in May 2005.